 Automatically Starting the License Server on Bootup

 In order for your computer to act as a Jim license server, you will normally want to automatically start the LicenseServer program on reboot.
-Please follow the instructions below for Linux/Solaris or Mac OS X computer systems.
+Please follow the instructions below for Linux, Mac OS, or Microsoft Windows computer systems.

 1. Log into your computer as root.